 How to cook, sing and harmonize, play tennis, how to sail or boat, how to speak French or English, how to dance anywhere with any music, how to plan your trip more efficiently, how to instantly find your way or remember things better, how to smile, how to make a stunning, steaming cup of chai, how to properly tie your shoes, how to pick a good book, how to make jam, how to sit in the sun, and how to see the world as a more beautiful place.

-Austria, Belgium, Belize, Bulgaria, Canada, Croatia, Cuba, Czech Republic, France, Germany, Greece, Hungary, Iceland, Israel, Italy, Mexico, Mongolia, Netherlands, Portugal, Slovakia, Slovenia, Spain, Turkey, United Kingdom, United States, Vatican City State
+Austria, Belgium, Belize, Bulgaria, Canada, Colombia, Croatia, Cuba, Czech Republic, France, Germany, Greece, Hong Kong, Hungary, Iceland, Israel, Italy, Malaysia, Mexico, Mongolia, Netherlands, Panama, Portugal, Romania, Singapore, Slovakia, Slovenia, Spain, Sweden, Thailand, Turkey, United Kingdom, United States, Vatican City State

 France, Greece, United States